 Congratulations!
-You’ve navigated through all the different types of wood flooring and decided that engineered wood is the product for you.
+You’ve researched all the different types of wood flooring and decided that engineered wood is right for you.
 But now what?
-Choosing the best engineered wood flooring is a huge mountain to climb.
+Choosing the best engineered wood flooring for your home is trickier than it sounds.

 There are so many things to consider!
 What qualities should you look for in the best engineered wood flooring?
 What qualities should you avoid?
 Which engineered woods are the most durable?
 Which types can be refinished?
-And with so many manufacturers, who should you buy your engineered wood from?
+And with so many manufacturers, what’s the best engineered wood flooring brand to buy?

-You almost certainly know this already, but we’ll get it out of the way right now—if you think engineered wood flooring is fake wood flooring, you are just plain wrong.
+You almost certainly know this already, but we’ll get it out of the way right now—if you think engineered wood flooring is a type of fake wood flooring, you are just plain wrong.

-Engineered wood flooring may not be solid throughout, but it is real hardwood fixed to a composite wood core.
-So when it’s installed, it’s virtually impossible to tell the difference between solid and engineered wood.
+Engineered wood flooring may not be solid throughout, but it is real wood.
+Specifically, it’s a layer of solid wood fixed to a composite wood core.
+As such, it’s virtually impossible to tell the difference between solid and engineered wood once they’re installed.

-That core is usually made out of plywood, but some engineered wood uses fiberboard instead.
+Engineered wood cores are usually made out of plywood, but some products use fiberboard instead.
 We’ll talk more about that later.
-The top layer, called the veneer, is a strip of real hardwood and can come from just about any tree species—and in a variety of widths.
+The top layer of solid wood, called the veneer, is a strip of real hardwood and can come from just about any tree species.

 Qualities to look for in the best engineered wood flooring

 Ok!
 Now that we’ve gotten the boring stuff out of the way, let’s talk about the qualities you’re going to want to see in the best engineered wood flooring products.

 Always look for a thicker veneer (if you want your floors to last)